 Engineering-turned-studio art major Brandt Deeds built new bicycle racks at 4th and 23rd for the City of Tuscaloosa, designed by recent graduate Alli Sloan.
 Deeds will design and build another set at Government Plaza in 2017.
 He and New College major and art student Nick Jackson together made their first sculpture for the Nucor Charity Auction, which brought in $12,000 to Children’s of Alabama.

-Art history major Nadia DelMedico will present her research poster titled, “Too Close to Home: The History of Slavery on The University of Alabama’s Campus” at the 22nd Annual Graduate Student Symposium in Art History’s new undergraduate poster session.
+Undergraduate art history major Nadia DelMedico presented her research poster titled, “Too Close to Home: The History of Slavery on The University of Alabama’s Campus” at the 22nd Annual Graduate Student Symposium in Art History’s new undergraduate poster session.

 Graduate student in art history Emilee Hendrickson’s paper on Cardinal della Valle’s Portrait Medal was accepted to the Fifth Annual Symposium on Medieval and Renaissance Studies at Saint Louis University in St. Louis, Missouri, June 19-21, 2017.